Exciting young striker

 City secured the services of one South America’s most precocious young talents when Gabriel Jesus signed in the summer of 2016.

-The 19-year-old arrived from Brazil after a stellar 2016 that included Olympics success and domestic glory with Palmeiras.
+The teenage striker would not arrive until the following January but enjoyed a stellar 2016 that included Olympic success and domestic glory with Palmeiras.

 That’s continued in Manchester, where he has scored 45 times in 100 appearances and lifted every trophy England has to offer, including back to back Premier League and Carabao Cups.

 Raised in the Sao Paulo favela of Jardim Peri, Jesus’ career began in Palmeiras’ youth set-up where he caught the attention with a jaw-dropping 54 goals in 48 games in his first year.

 Thirty-seven goals in 22 matches followed, before he made his first-team debut in March 2015 and was awarded Best Newcomer at the end of the season.

 The teenage sensation went on to score 19 goals in 41 games with the Brazilian giants, inspiring them to league glory in 2016, their first title since 1994.

 Jesus made an impressive start to his City career, scoring three goals in his first four games before a metatarsal injury ruled him out for 10 weeks.